sadli-mrcagney/pyclub/README.rst

 Challenge 1
 ============
+Due 27 Aug 2014.

-Take the Portland GTFS feed and compile data about its trips as a CSV file with the following columns:
+Take `the latest Portland GTFS feed <http://developer.trimet.org/schedule/gtfs.zip>`_ and compile data about its trips as a CSV file with the following columns:

 - trip_id,
 - direction_id,